alvinye9/AWSIM/README.md

 # How to Use Racing Simulator

-A vehicle simulator for the Dallara AV-21, built off the original AWSIM for the 2023 IAC Sim Races.
+A vehicle simulator for the Dallara AV-24, built off the original AWSIM for the 2023 IAC Sim Races, for the AV-21 .
-Updates will be coming soon for Dallara AV-24.

 ## Original AWSIM Documentation
 [Access the original AWSIM documentation here!](https://autonomalabs.github.io/AWSIM/)